 - The average water heater contains from 30 to 50 gallons of water

-- Mouse and rat traps can catch you dinner
+- Mouse and rat traps can catch you some dinner

 - Nails – you can nail any unnecessary doors and window shut to increase your security.
-Nail wood over windows excreta
+Nail wood over windows for protection against storms and intruders.

 - Sewing needles and thread to repair and modify clothing or in a real emergency white threat can be used to sew up some types of wounds

-- Soaps to keep yourself and your clothes clear to prevent disease
+- Soaps to keep yourself and your clothes clean to prevent disease

 - Solar power yard light can be use to provide light at night